mrdavemorgan/lepgallery/readme.txt

 == Screenshots ==

-1. The UnGallery top level "Marquee" view.
-Optionally, the highest level of the gallery displays a single picture is displayed prominently as are the links to the subdirectories/subgalleries.
-The top level gallery can be set to display this way or as thumbnails like the subdirectories.
-Uncomment the marquee setting line near the top of ungallery.php to toggle this option.
+1. The UnGallery top level view.
+The highest level of the gallery can display a single larger, picture or a views of thumbnails as the subdirectories/subgalleries do.
+This is configurable via the UnGallery administration page.
-2. Selecting one of the subgallery links above displays the gallery thumbnail view of all JPGs, PNGs and GIFs in that directory.
-A breadcrumb trail up to the top level of the galleries is displayed along with the subgalleries.
-These are each generated automatically by reading the file system of your photo directories.
-The -zip- link provides a zip file of all photo originals in the current directory for convenient download.
+2. Selecting one of the subgallery links displays the thumbnail gallery view of all JPGs, PNGs and GIFs in the directory.
+A breadcrumb trail back to the top level of the galleries is displayed along with the new subgalleries.
+The -zip- link builds an archive of all images in the current directory for convenient download.
-3. Clicking on a thumbnail displays the browsing view.
-One picture is larger and the previous and next picture thumbnail links are displayed.
-There are movie files in this directory, so links to view them are displayed also.
-UnGallery's sizes are adjustable to fill larger page widths as this site uses.
+3. Clicking on a thumbnail displays the larger browsing view along with previous and next thumbnails.
+There are movie files in this directory, so links to these are displayed also.
+All UnGallery's published sizes are adjustable to fill larger page widths as this site uses.

 == Changelog ==